 - Storage drums or unidentified containers

 - Wells, septic systems, drains, sumps, pits, ponds or lagoons

 The research component of our Environmental Site Assessment will include a review of relevant public records (local, state and federal) and interviews with occupants, owners, neighbors and selected local officials.
 This research helps to identify current and prior uses of the property itself and surrounding properties that might affect the property’s environmental risk profile.
 If a Phase I ESA analysis does not definitively confirm or eliminate suspected pollution concerns, we will recommend a more invasive Phase II inspection.
 While Criterium-McWilliam Engineers does not perform these inspections, we can coordinate them for our clients.

 At Criterium-McWilliam Engineers, we are exceedingly budget-conscious on behalf of our clients.
 We won’t recommend services we don’t think you need.
 But we take seriously our obligation to alert clients to existing or potential environmental risks, so they can make informed investment decisions and implement necessary or prudent risk mitigation measures.

-Contact Criterium-McWillaim Engineers if you want to arrange an Environmental Site Assessment in Las Vegas or Southern Nevada, or have questions about whether you should commission one.
-We’ll provide a thorough ESA if you need it and an honest answer if you don’t.
+Contact Criterium-McWilliam Engineers if you want to arrange a Phase 1 Environmental Site Assessment in Las Vegas or Southern Nevada, or have questions about whether you should commission one.
+We’ll provide a thorough Phase 1 ESA if you need it and an honest answer if you don’t.